What is Velositol?

 This is a promising new ingredient, to say the least.
 There has been some highly-successful preliminary human research on Velositol (but with smaller protein doses), while newer animal-based research with higher doses of protein combined with the ingredient also proved successful, although to a lesser degree.

-In this article, we will cover this research and the mechanisms behind the ingredient, thanks to the help of Nutrition 21’s science team and the creators of Olympus Labs Superior Protein, creators of our favorite Velositol-based protein.
+In this article, we will cover this research and the mechanisms behind the ingredient, thanks to the help of Nutrition 21’s science team and the products using Velositol listed at the bottom of this post.

 What is Velositol?
 Watch our Interview with Todd Spear from Nutrition 21!

 If you’d rather listen and watch than read, then check out PricePlow’s founder, Mike Roberto, talking to Nutrition 21’s Todd Spear about Velositol:

 Velositol increases muscle protein synthesis (MPS) in combination with protein and exercise and it works by enhancing insulin sensitivity, resulting in greater uptake of amino acids into muscle, fueling MPS.Chromium picolinate, one of the main ingredients in Velositol, has been shown to improve insulin action, as well as increase the metabolism of nutrients.
 Increased insulin action causes various anabolic effects such as increases in the metabolism of nutrients (such as carbohydrates, lipids, and protein) and increases in the rate of glucose and amino acid uptake in muscle cells.
 Therefore, Velositol is thought to stimulate MPS via improved insulin activity.

 Insulin means everything

 The pros seem to far outweigh the cons… so why not give it a try?